-Tying your ACD to other critical business tools, such as your CRM, is an important piece of a larger customer service strategy.
+Tying your ACD to other critical business tools, such as your CRM or dialer software, is an important piece of a larger customer service strategy.
 You can decrease call handle time and manual lookups, improve service, and reduce data entry by syncing data between the systems.
 Your agents have fast access to customer information and histories, and changes are quickly updated in the database.

 9. Is there access to the right information and analytics tools, when you need it?

-You should expect that the ACD will offer phone-based (or omnichannel) metrics: call volume and lengths, answer speed, abandon rates, hold times, handle time, resolutions, transfers and IVR details, agent wait times, etc. Performance analytics can take it to the next level, monitoring success rates and customer emotions, so you can fine-tune your campaign strategies and improve results.
+You should expect that the Automatic Call Distributor will offer phone-based (or omnichannel) metrics: call volume and lengths, answer speed, abandon rates, hold times, handle time, resolutions, transfers and IVR details, agent wait times, etc. Performance analytics can take it to the next level, monitoring success rates and customer emotions, so you can fine-tune your campaign strategies and improve results.

 10. Is it accessible via a web or cloud-based service for access from anywhere, at any time?